Health Topics

 Nonsyndromic hearing loss

-Mutations involving the POU3F4 gene cause nonsyndromic hearing loss, which is a loss of hearing that is not associated with other signs and symptoms.
-Mutations in this gene cause a form of hearing loss designated as DFNX2, sometimes also known as Nance deafness.
+Pathogenic variants in the POU3F4 gene cause a form of nonsyndromic hearing loss called DFNX2.
 DFNX2 is the most common type of X-linked nonsyndromic hearing loss, accounting for about half of all cases.
-X-linked conditions are caused by mutations in genes on the X chromosome, which is one of the two sex chromosomes.
+X-linked conditions are caused by variants in genes on the X chromosome, which is one of the two sex chromosomes.

 More About This Health ConditionOther Names for This Gene